 The greatly increased flow of refugees to Sweden places great demands on the concrete measures to be able to seize all the opportunities that the new arrivals' skills entails.

 Rapid Acceleration Management Program (RAMP) is a unique opportunity for new arrivals.
 During one year, a selection of newly arrived university graduates is offered an intensive management training in ten weeks interspersed with an internship at a company operating in Sweden.

 The RAMP initiative aims to increase diversity in Swedish industry and strengthen Swedish competitiveness through a more inclusive society.
 The second round of the program is planned to start in the fall of 2017.
 Behind the project are Maria Frithz Warg and Kristina Nilsson at the Stockholm School of Economics.

 SSE wants to contribute to a positive development of the refugee situation.
 We think we do that best by providing our expertise in education and research."

 Maria Frithz Warg

 Rigorous admission criteria

-The admission criteria will be rigorous and the participants’ competence will be tested through internationally recognised tests such as GMAT and TOEFL.
+The admission criteria are rigorous and the participants' competence is tested through internationally recognised tests such as GMAT and TOEFL.
 Participants will also be required to have previous business experience and a genuine interest in advancing not only Swedish business but also the RAMP project once they finish their course of study.